CinéFashion Film Awards Rolls Out Red Carpet In Beverly Hills

 Awards season is just beginning to flex its red carpet muscles.

-Various award giving societies will announce nominations in the next couple of months.
+Various award-giving societies will announce nominations in the next couple of months.
 But the 5th Annual CinéFashion Film Awards were presented at the Saban Theatre in Beverly Hills recently.
 The group celebrates fashion films and costume design.